Vickyxsg173/Resume-Builder/README.md

 ## 📄 License

-This project is open source.
-Add your chosen license here (e.g., MIT).
+This project is licensed under the ISC License.

 ---